rlespinasse/romainlespinasse.dev/content/about.md

 +++
 title = "About me"
-date = "2023-11-10"
+date = "2024-12-11"
 +++

-> I'm not young enough to known everything.
+> I'm not young enough to know everything.
 > -- J. M. Barrie.

 ## Opensource

-This blog is itself [a project based on hugo](https://github.com/rlespinasse/rlespinasse.github.io) with some github actions to automate it.
+This blog is itself [a project based on hugo](https://github.com/rlespinasse/rlespinasse.github.io) with some GitHub actions to automate it.

-In term of automation, I play with **Github Actions**
+In terms of automation, I play with **Github Actions**

 * to ease the release of a repository : [release-that](https://github.com/marketplace/actions/release-that),
 * to `slug` some environment variables : [github-slug-action](https://github.com/marketplace/actions/github-slug),